M1chlCZ/advent_of_go_2023/README.md

-# Advent of Code 2023 in GO with tests
+# Advent of Code 2023 in GO with tests and benchmarks